What’s that sound I hear?

 There are some things you can do to get lucky more.
 One thing you can do to is to put yourself out there and take some intelligent risks.
 When blogging or pursuing financial independence, starting does not guarantee you will succeed.
 But not starting guarantees lack of success.

-One of the things I often help coaching clients with is the idea that if you want to build an industry reputation or freelance career or side hustle, you need a shop window where people can see your work and find you.
+One of the things I often help my my coaching clients with is that to build an industry reputation or freelance career or side hustle, you need a shop window where people can see your work and find you.
 This could be as little as a LinkedIn profile or it could be your own website with your business / portfolio / service / CV showcased on it.

 In the words of Dizzee Rascal: